khkwon01/khkwon01.github.io/heatwave/create-compute/create-compute.md

 ### Prerequisites

 - An Oracle Trial or Paid Cloud Account
-- Some Experience with MySQL Shell
+- MySQL Shell에 사용경험

-## Task 1: Create SSH Key on OCI Cloud Shell
+## 작업 1: OCI Cloud Shell에서 SSH Key 생성

 The Cloud Shell machine is a small virtual machine running a Bash shell which you access through the Oracle Cloud Console (Homepage).
 You will start the Cloud Shell and generate a SSH Key to use  for the Bastion  session.